-The procedure of the experiment was the same as that of Study II, except that data collection took place individually.
+The procedure of the experiment was the same as Study II, except that data collection took place individually.
 The sessions were conducted in a quiet room.
-Each participant was seated approximately 60 cm in front of a 15.6-inch LCD monitor.
-The monitor featured a resolution of 1920x1080, a 16:9 aspect ratio, a refresh rate of 60 Hz, and a colour depth of 16.7 million colours.
+Each participant was seated approximately 60 cm in front of 15.6-inch LCD monitor.
+The monitor featured a resolution of 1920x1080, a 16:9 aspect ratio, a refresh rate of 60 Hz, and a color depth of 16.7 million colors.
 A research assistant oversaw the experimental sessions.

-5.2.4 Statistical Analysis
+5.2.4 Statistical analysis

 Statistical analyses were conducted using JAMOVI Statistics Program v2.0 (Jamovi Project, 2018).
-We examined both reaction time (RT), accuracy, and BIS.
+We examined both reaction time (RT), accuracy and BIS.